Cardiothoracic Surgery-Integrated & 4/3 Programs

 Department of Surgery Education Seminar

 Surgical education is at the heart of the Department of Surgery’s mission.
-Every June, the entire Department of Surgery gathers together to discuss a topic within surgical education with the goal of improving the training of our residents as well as improving the culture of the Department.
+Every June, the entire Department of Surgery gathers to discuss a topic within surgical education with the goal of improving the training of our residents as well as improving the culture of the Department.
 Both Faculty and trainees are invited to present and lead the discussion.

 Past topics have included: